 Returning to the the conditional probability of Eq.~\eqref{eq:conditionalbayes}, we see that we still need to define $P(\Ytwon)$, the non-optimal probability of the first two-points.
 As in the case of our model class we assume that the dataset overall statistics are known, i.e., $\Theta = \{\hat{\mu}_d, \hat{\sigma}_d \}$, we will use this distribution to find the probability of the points $\Ytwon = \{y^1,y^2\}$ as :

 Finally, applying the minus logarithm base $2$ to all the terms in Eq~\eqref{eq:conditionalbayes} to obtain the total code length in bits,

 where $\hat{\mu}_2$ is the estimated mean of $y^1,y^2$ and $L_{cost}(\Ytwon)$ is the extra cost incurred of not being able to use a refined encoding for $\Ytwon$.
-Now that the length of the encoding is defined, we just need to choose the two points. i.e., $y^1,y^2$.
-Because we want to minimise this length, we notice that there are only two terms that contribute to it in $L_{cost}(\Ytwon)$, and thus by choosing the two observations close to $\hat{\mu}_d$ minimises both the encoding of $P(\Ytwon)$ and maximise $P_{Bayes} (\Ytwon)$ for most cases.
-There are exceptions to this, depending on the respective values of $\mu_d$ and $y^1,y^2$ but these are not significant to change the values too much and also requires less computational search to find the points.
+Now that the encoding length is defined, we need to choose the two points. i.e., $y^1,y^2$.
+Because we want to minimise this length, we notice that there are only two terms that contribute to it in $L_{cost}(\Ytwon)$, and thus by choosing the two observations close to $\hat{\mu}_d$ minimises both the encoding of $P(\Ytwon)$ and maximise $P_{\mathrm{Bayes}} (\Ytwon)$ for most cases.
+There are exceptions to this, depending on the respective values of $\mu_d$ and $y^1,y^2$, but these are not significant to change the values too much and require less computational search to find the points.